joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/16/us/politics/tribal-media-south-dakota.html

 **Where Have All the Novel-Reading Men Gone?**\
 `Readers respond to a Styles article about the reading habits of men.
-Also: Women’s choices; chatbots in toys; conservative professors.`\
+Also: Womenâs choices; chatbots in toys; conservative professors.`\
 https://nytimes.com/2025/07/16/opinion/novels-men-reading.html

 **Oakmont suspends Wyndham Clark for damaging lockers**\